Part of the Family

 Summer Term 2025

-Bank Holiday: Monday 5th May (schools closed to pupils on this date)
+Bank Holidays: Monday 21st April and Monday 5th May (schools closed to pupils on these dates)

 Monday 2nd June – Friday 18th July